 We tested competing hypotheses, however, regarding the direction of that officer gender effect.
 On the one hand, women are typically punished for violating stereotypes, which would support the prediction that use-of-force by a female officer would result in less trust and perceived effectiveness relative to a male officer.
 On the other hand, because aggression is so unexpected from women, people might see her use of force as less driven by an internal trait and more likely to be driven by a response to the external situation and ultimately view female officers as more effective and trustworthy than male officers.

 Officer race hypotheses.
 We hypothesized a significant interaction between officer race and use-of-force on attitudes toward the officer.
 Because African Americans are not confirming racial stereotypes in the no-force condition, we predicted no differences in how the Black and White officers are perceived in this control condition.
-In contrast, when Black officers confirm stereotypes by using force, we predicted that these stereotypes of Black targets as aggressive and threatening would lead participants to perceive Black officers to be less effective and trustworthy than White officers.
+In contrast, when Black officers confirm stereotypes by using force, we predicted that these stereotypes of Black people as aggressive and threatening would lead participants to perceive Black officers to be less effective and trustworthy than White officers.

 Exploratory moderators.
 We conducted exploratory analyses regarding the potential three-way interaction between officers’ use-of-force, race and gender.
 Participants’ level of racial prejudice, sexism, and attitudes toward the police sometimes depend on their own race and/or gender (e.g., Ekehammar, Akrami, & Araya, 2003; Rudman & Kilianski, 2000; Weitzer, 2002), but sometimes do not (e.g., Salerno & Peter-Hagene, 2015; Salerno et al., 2017).
 Thus, we also conducted exploratory analyses to see if our predicted effects depend on participant gender and/or race.
 We did not have a priori hypotheses, however, regarding these moderators.

 Moderated mediation hypotheses.
 Finally, if officer race and/or gender affect how much participants trust and perceive officers to be effective, we predicted that it would be explained (or “mediated”) by the degree to which they explained the force via internal or external attributions.
 Consistent with the fundamental attribution error, people might default to assuming that male officers’ use-of-force is a result of him being an aggressive and emotionally reactive person (i.e., make an internal attribution).
 Yet, people might find it difficult to believe that female officers’ unexpected, stereotype-inconsistent use-of-force is a chronic trait and instead might look to the situation for an explanation.
 As a result, they might be more likely to see a female (versus male) officer’s use of force as a justifiable reaction to a dangerous situation (i.e., make an external attribution).
 These different attributions might be associated with perceiving female officers to be more effective and trustworthy than male officers.
-In contrast, when female officers’ behavior is not violating stereotypes (i.e., when she is not exerting force), we did not predict these indirect effects in the no-force control condition.
+In contrast, when female officers’ behavior is not violating stereotypes (i.e., when she is not exerting force in the no-force control condition), we did not predict these indirect effects.

 Method